 Prior to Returning to Campus

-Before returning to campus, students must sign the pledge and employees must acknowledge the return to on-campus work guidelines.
+Before returning to campus, employees must acknowledge the return to on-campus work guidelines.
 You just need to perform this step one time.

 - Employees can provide acknowledgement using the form accessible on the Return to On-campus Work Guidelines web page.

 - View the new enhanced cleaning guidelines here.

 - Learn more about the university's COVID Response Team and its protocols for COVID-19 occurrences, reporting and testing.

 Air Quality and Circulation, Kent State’s HVAC COVID-19 Response

 In response to COVID-19, the university is following recommendations from the Centers for Disease Control (CDC) and the American Society of Heating, Refrigeration and Air Conditioning Engineers (ASHRAE) as it relates to the effects of heating, ventilation and air-conditioning systems on disease transmission in the workplace.